The Best Garlic Varieties For Canada 3 Comments

 Porcelain is popular due to its hardiness and ability to produce large-sized bulbs with a wonderful sweet flavour.
 Plants have vigorous growth that explodes out of the ground in spring.
 Large plants with thick wide-spreading leaves.
 Bulbs produce 4 to 6 very large, plump cloves that are easy to peel.

 Purple stripes are cold hardy and require exposure to cold temperatures in order to thrive and develop large bulbs.
 This makes them well suited for growing in Canada.
 The tall crescent-shaped cloves have tight skins that help bulbs store longer.
 Bulbs generally produce 8 to 12 cloves each and can store for 4 to 8 months.
 They have a very good flavour which increases in intensity, complexity and heat as it ages.
-Are known for their roasting qualities, however, can be used in general cooking as well.
+They are known for their roasting qualities, however, can be used in general cooking as well.

 Chesnok Red - Good cooking garlic, with beautiful colouring.